 At the top, you'll notice that Excel Online automatically names your workbook Book1 (or Book2, or Book3...).
 To give it a more meaningful name:

 Anything you do in Excel Online — from naming the file, to working in the cells — is saved automatically.

 After you've named your file, you can do what you usually do: enter data, add formatting, type formulas, make charts, and so on.
 All features are available to you on the tabs at the top.

 If you find the tabs are taking up too much space, double-click a tab and the ribbon collapses to give you more room.

-If you find Excel Online is missing something you need, you can always edit the file in the full Excel desktop application.
+If Excel Online is missing a feature you need, you can edit the file in the Excel 2016 desktop application.
 To switch to the desktop app: